 How to start journaling can be a challenge, especially if you don’t know what to write.
 But with so many benefits, it’s no wonder why so many people want to make it a habit.

-Well 2 years later, I’m still at it, and I can confirm that it has lived up to the all the hype around it.
-Some of the most noticeable benefits for me included learning to express myself better and being able to think more critically and objectively, as well as having a healthy outlet to help relieve some of the stress and anxiety from day-to day life.
+Some of the most noticeable benefits for me included learning to express myself better and being able to think more critically and objectively, as well as having a healthy outlet to help relieve some of the stress and anxiety from day to day life.

 Figuring out how to start journaling was probably the hardest part.
-Writing out your personal feelings and thoughts isn’t something most people do regularly.
-So having that blank note book staring back at you while you’re figuring what you want to write can admittingly be somewhat intimidating.
+Writing out your personal feelings and thoughts isn’t something most of us do regularly.
+So having that blank note book staring back at you while you’re figuring what you want to write can admittingly be intimidating.

-In this post, I’ll be sharing some of the key benefits of journaling along with some tips and tricks to help figure out how to start journaling yourself, and closing with my own personal journaling experience.
-Hopefully after reading this, you can start your own journaling habit that can help you the way its helped me in my life!
+In this post, I’ll be sharing some of the key benefits of journaling along with some tips and tricks to help figure out how to start journaling yourself, closing with my own personal journaling experiences.
+Hopefully after reading this, you can start your own journaling habit and find a routine that can help you like it helped me.

 The Benefits of Journaling